Keys to Soil Taxonomy

 Summary of changes to Keys to Soil Taxonomy (DOC; 134 KB)

-Recommended citation: Soil Survey Staff, 2013.
-Simplified Guide to Soil Taxonomy.
-USDA-Natural Resources Conservation Service, National Soil Survey Center, Lincoln, NE.
+Recommended citation: Soil Survey Staff.
+2014.
+Illustrated guide to soil taxonomy.
+U.S. Department of Agriculture, Natural Resources Conservation Service, National Soil Survey Center, Lincoln, Nebraska.

-When using the simplified guide, be sure to open up the bookmarks on the left side of the screen in Adobe Acrobat.
-This will greatly help users navigate the document.
-Users should also review the Foreword and Part 1 to remind them what the purpose of this document is.
+When using the illustrated guide, be sure to open the bookmarks tab on the left side of the screen in Adobe Acrobat.
+This will greatly aid the navigation of the document.
+Users should also review the Foreword and Part 1 regarding the purpose of this document.

-This first version of these simplified guide will be tested for use in college classes, with collegiate soil judging teams, and with NRCS soil scientists.
-A future edition will include revised criteria to be introduced in the 12th edition of the Keys to Soil Taxonomy along with other improvements and enhancements.
-To comment or ask questions about the Simplified Guide to Soil Taxonomy, please contact one of the contributors listed in the Foreword section or submit your question on the Soil Taxonomy Forum.
+This first version of the illustrated guide is based upon the 12th Keys to Soil Taxonomy.
+It will be tested for use in college classes, with collegiate soil judging teams, and with NRCS soil scientists.
+Future editions will be revised to keep in step with the latest Keys to Soil Taxonomy along with other improvements and enhancements.
+To comment or ask questions about the Illustrated Guide to Soil Taxonomy, please contact one of the contributors listed in the Foreword section or submit your question on the Soil Taxonomy Forum.

 Spanish version of Keys to Soil Taxonomy